openhive-network/wax-doc/src/typescript/transaction-and-operation/index.md

   - **body**: The content body.
   - **json_metadata**: Additional metadata in JSON format.

-## Usage with Protobuf
+YOU CAN FIND A FULL LIST OF POSSIBLE OF OPERATIONS AND THEIR FIELDS HERE.
+ADD LINK TO PROTOBUF GENERATED DOCUMENTATION HERE.

+WHY IS THERE A MISMATCH BETWEEN NAMES IN EXAMPLES ABOVE AND PROTOBUF DEFINITIONS?

+## Implementation Note: Why use Protobuf?

 Protobuf (Protocol Buffers) is a language-neutral and platform-neutral mechanism for serializing structured data.
-In the Hive ecosystem, Protobuf is used to define these transaction and operation data structures, making it easy to document and share these structures across different languages and platforms.
+Hive uses Protobuf definitions for transaction and operation data structures in order to make it easy to document and share these structures across different languages and platforms.
+These common definitions enable safe and rapid update to the Hive protocol while ensuring that different implementations (like those in the Wax library) are correctly aligned with the blockchain network's protocol standard.

 - **Protobuf Definitions**:
   - These definitions describe the data structures in a language-agnostic way.
-  - They are defined directly inside Hive Protocol library and shared from there
+  - They are defined directly inside the Hive Protocol library and shared from there
   - Examples:
     ```protobuf
     message transfer {